Flying solo to Tokyo? Here’s how to survive and enjoy your first 24 hours in this new city.

 Pass through the majestic Tayasu-mon Gate.

 The oldest gate during the Edo Period has been well-preserved and can be spotted on the entrance to Kitanomaru Park.
 It’s called the Tayasu-mon Gate.
-Good luck on taking a picture of it, though.
-It’s so big, framing seems impossible.
+Good luck with taking a picture of it, though.
+It’s so big, that framing seems impossible.

 I can’t wait to hear how your Tokyo trip turns out.